 My elder brothers were all put apprentices to different trades.
 I was put to the grammar-school at eight years of age, my father intending to devote me, as the tithe of his sons, to the service of the Church.
 My early readiness in learning to read (which must have been very early, as I do not remember when I could not read), and the opinion of all his friends, that I should certainly make a good scholar, encouraged him in this purpose of his. — Autobiography

-We may compare the Latin verb secludere, meaning “to separate oneself”, to stand apart”.
+We may compare the Latin verb secludere, meaning “to separate oneself, to stand apart”.
 It had a participle, seclusus.
 Latin turned participles into nouns quite regularly.
 We may compare the verb applicare, to apply:

-In English also today, we have the phrase “how come“, to ask or tell how something has become.
+We have the phrase “how come“, to ask or tell how something has become.
 The text here tells, how come:

 When in the Course of human Events, it becomes necessary for one People to dissolve the Political Bands which have connected them with another, and to assume among the Powers of the Earth, the separate and equal Station to which the Laws of Nature and of Nature’s God entitle them, a decent Respect to the Opinions of Mankind requires that they should declare the Causes which impel them to the Separation, says the ■Declaration of Independence.

-Ordo did not have to denote a linear arrangement, but it also could: moving through territories, Roman military happened to face local people, some in groups for welcome, and some in battle formations, more or less as here, in the motion picture ■The Eagle.
-The people are not new to the Roman; they are Scottish.
+Ordo did not have to denote a linear arrangement, but it also could.
+Moving through territories, Roman military happened to face local people, some in groups for welcome, and some in battle formations, more or less as here, in the motion picture ■The Eagle.
+The people are not new to the Roman.
+They are Scottish.

 We can caption the image: